Workers leave iPhone factory in Zhengzhou amid COVID curbs | Health

 Workers leave iPhone factory in Zhengzhou amid COVID curbs

-Workers in a manufacturing facility in the central Chinese city of Zhengzhou appear to have left to avoid COVID-19 curbs, with many travelling on foot for days after an unknown number of employees were quarantined in the facility after a virus outbreak.
+Workers who assemble Apple Inc's new iPhone have walked out of their factory in northern China to avoid COVID-19 curbs after some coworkers were quarantined following a virus outbreak.

-Videos circulating on Chinese social media platforms showed people who are allegedly Foxconn workers climbing over fences and carrying their belongings down the road.
+Videos circulating on Chinese social media platforms showed people said to be Foxconn workers climbing over fences and walking down a road laden with their belongings.
+The scenes underscore growing public discontent with China's "zero-COVID" strategy, where the government seeks to stamp out outbreaks by implementing strict testing, isolation and lockdown measures where infections are detected.

-The Foxconn plant in Zhengzhou, Henan province, is one of the largest factories in China that assembles products for Apple Inc., including its latest iPhone 14 devices.
+Outbreaks have led to entire cities going into lockdown.
+In the latest wave of infections, Shanghai Disney Resort said on Monday that it would close as of Monday for an indefinite amount of time "to follow the requirement of pandemic prevention and control."
+In an online notice, the park apologised for the inconvenience and said it would provide refunds or exchanges for those affected by its closure.
+The Foxconn plant in Zhengzhou, Henan province, can accommodate up to 350,000 workers and is one of the largest factories in China assembling products for Apple Inc., including its latest iPhone 14 devices.

-Not all the videos that showed workers purportedly leaving the facility could be verified.

 Foxconn did not immediately respond to a request for comment.

-The Foxconn facility in Zhengzhou can accommodate up to 350,000 factory workers, but it is not clear how many are currently employed by the factory.

-It is also unclear how many of them have left, or how many were affected by COVID-19 curbs implemented in the factory prior to their departure.

-Earlier this week, media reports said that a “closed-loop” system had been implemented in the factory that largely restricts workers to movements between their residence and the plant.
+Earlier this week, media reports said the factory had implemented a "closed-loop" system largely restricting workers to movements between their residences and the plant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)